ZenenContreras/ZenenContreras/README.md

 <br clear="both">

-<p align="center">Hello, world!
+<p align="left"> Hello, world!
 I'm a Systems Engineering student passionate about front-end web development.
 Driven by a fascination with how code transforms into vibrant, functional websites, I spend my academic and personal time mastering HTML, CSS, and JavaScript.<br><br>Through my university studies, I've developed strong technical foundations and problem-solving skills.
 Off-campus, I dive deeper by building personal web projects.
 These endeavors are not just a playground for applying new technologies but also a testament to my dedication to staying ahead in the ever-evolving tech landscape.<br><br>Thank you for checking out my profile.</p>

 ###